 Once tuition and fees are calculated for the academic year, they will be listed here.

-Some courses and programs may have additional fees associated with them:Complete Course Listing to see if any additional fees are listed.
+Some courses (such as online courses) and programs may have additional fees associated with them:Complete Course Listing to see if any additional fees are listed.